J4ve/gameclip_app/README.md

 - Never commit secrets; always use `.gitignore` for config files.
 - Roles are managed via Firebase custom claims and Firestore documents.
 - User sessions are handled securely in Python; tokens are refreshed as needed.

-For more details, see `src/access_control/README.md` and subdirectory documentation.

 ### Milestone 6: Scheduling + Polish
 - [ ] Support `publishAt` scheduling